jfornes/Spanish-Enigma/README.md

-A research toolkit for the cryptanalysis of Spanish Enigma K traffic (1936–1945), accompanying the work *Uns pocs republicans espanyols a l'Équipe D del Coronel Bertrand* (J. Fornés, 2026).
+A research toolkit for the cryptanalysis of Spanish Enigma K traffic (1936–1945), accompanying the work *Uns pocs republicans espanyols a l'Équipe D del Coronel Bertrand* (J. Fornés i A. Rebull, 2026).

 > **Status:** early development.
 The repository is currently a data
 > archive; the C/Python toolkit is planned for late 2026.